SoftwareAG/c8y-docs/src/render/guides/users-guide/optional-services/sigfox.html.md

 Fill in the general fields for your new value in order to categorize it in the "Values" list.
 The associated "Name" for this value will be displayed under the "Display category" given.

 Under "Value selection" define from where the value should be extracted.
-In order to do so, indicate where the value information starts in the "Start bit" field and how long this information is in the "Number of bits" field.
+In the “"Start bit" field, indicate where the value information starts and in the "Number of bits" field, indicate the length of the information.

 In this example the "Channel 1 Type" information starts in byte 2 (i.e. start bit = "16") and is 1 byte long (i.e. number of bits = "8").